donatasrep/donatas.repecka/_posts/2021-04-27-Performance-comparison.md

 ** I am quite sure that Julia can be faster and the developer is to blame for its poor performance.

 The very first thing, Python is slow, very slow and if I would just compare Python vs C/C++ that would be the end of the story.
 However, the main strength of Python is its ecosystem.
-There are a bunch of optimised libraries you can use (just to be clear, I have not tested all of them, only the ones I thought to be good to test) which improves performance drastically.
-In my case, numpy, Cython and numba implementations were faster than the C/C++, numba being the fastest one (I have opted to use Fastmath option which sacrifices precision for speed, more about this in the notebook.
+There are a lot of optimised libraries you can use (just to be clear, I have not tested all of them, only the ones I thought to be good to test) which improves performance drastically.
+In my case, Numpy, Cython and Numba implementations were faster than the C/C++, Numba being the fastest one (I have opted to use Fastmath option which sacrifices precision for speed, more about this in the notebook).
 In general, it seems that any optimized library could achieve C/C++ like performance.

 ### Multi threaded

-While you could try to optimise the performance of the algorithm till perfection, in practise relative optimized code that scales will be way faster than optimal one on single thread.
+While you could try to optimize the performance of the algorithm till perfection, in practise relative optimized code that scales will be way faster than optimal one on single thread.
 You can see that in the table below.

 | Code            | Threads | Time     |
 | --------------- | ------- | -------- |